 This is not to say that Islam is fundamentally against women’s rights.
 Islam granted rights to women centuries before the word “feminist” existed.
 But like feminism, Islam is a framework for social order, which clearly assigns complimentary roles to men and women:

 Men are in charge of women by [right of] what Allah has given one over the other and what they spend [for maintenance] from their wealth.
 So righteous women are devoutly obedient, guarding in [the husband’s] absence what Allah would have them guard.
 But those [wives] from whom you fear arrogance – [first] advise them; [then if they persist], forsake them in bed; and [finally], strike them.
 But if they obey you [once more], seek no means against them.
 Indeed, Allah is ever Exalted and Grand.

-Muslims are bound by Sharia.
-If you knowingly deny Sharia and act in deliberate defiance, that is clear kufr and many Muslims would argue you are no longer a Muslim.
-Nevertheless, in their rebuttal, the authors attempt to integrate Islamic doctrine and secular feminist framework through the concept of “intersectionality,” an avenue through which they try to normalize homosexuality in accordance with core feminist ideology:
+Muslims follow Shariah.
+If you knowingly deny Shariah and act in deliberate defiance, that is clear kufr.
+Many Muslims argue that means you are no longer a Muslim.
+Nevertheless, in their rebuttal, the authors attempt to integrate Islamic doctrine and secular feminist framework.

 The struggle for the equality of women is neither holistic nor effective if it does not take into account that all systems of oppression are interconnected.
 Institutions like racism, xenophobia, ableism, homophobia, and classism all play into sexism.
 As far as we are concerned, you cannot truly be a feminist if you do not recognize the far-reaching consequences of each of these systems of oppression and how they’re interconnected.